Uberspace/lab/source/guide_tarsnap.rst

 Create a backup script
 ----------------------

+.. note:: The following scripts creates a backup of your web files, but leaves mails and other data untouched.
+Adapt the path as needed.

 Create a script ``~/bin/tarsnap-backup.sh`` using the editor of your choice with the following content:

 .. code-block:: bash